-These doggy amusement parks are great places for your pup to exercise his body and mind while honing social skills.
+These doggy amusement parks are great places for your pup to exercise their body and mind while honing social skills.
 But there’s no guarantee that other dogs will be on their best behavior.
 Here are some tips to help keep your dog, and others, safe.

 Before You Go

 - Keep puppies (and certain other dogs) at home.
 A young pup’s immune system isn’t fully developed, so catching some diseases may have fatal consequences.
 And too much running could harm developing bones.
-Better to spend the first few months socializing him in your home with people and pets you can be certain are vaccinated — then ask your veterinarian when he’s ready to graduate to the park.
+Better to spend the first few months socializing them in your home with people and pets you can be certain are vaccinated — then ask your veterinarian when they are ready to graduate to the park.
 A dog park is also not the place for pets who are fearful or aggressive.
 It could be stressful for your dog and dangerous for other dogs and owners.
 Dogs who are not spayed or neutered can be a distraction and are better exercised individually.

 - Teach your dog basic commands.
 Your dog should reliably respond to commands such as “sit,” “stay,” “come,” and “leave it,” especially in an environment with lots of distractions.
 Other dog owners won’t appreciate a dog who is out of control and can’t be reined in.

 - Think small.
 Does your small dog have the bravado of a larger breed?
 Even if they know their limits, look for dog parks that separate dogs by size.
 In some instances, a small, darting dog may look like prey to a larger dog, sparking predatory behavior.
 Or a group of larger dogs may gang up on a small dog.
-Avoid the problem by making sure your dog plays with others his own size.
+Avoid the problem by making sure your dog plays with others their own size.

 - Consider what to bring.
 Leave your dog’s favorite treats and toys at home.
 Food and toys, especially toys your dog feels possessive about, can cause fights at dog parks.
 But do plan for “accidents,” and bring waste bags (or some other way to dispose of your dog’s droppings).